learningHWSW/CXL-is-All-You-Need/README.md

 - [Xcena CXL SoC](https://xcena.com/)

 ## Contributing
 - JSL  M.S Inha university
+  If you want to contribute on a "CXL is All You Need", please contact wlstjr4425@gmail.com.

 ## License
 - MIT